Happening-Community/requests-and-offers/documentation/specifications.md

 ## 5. MVP Use Case: Project Collaboration and Skill Matching

-### 5.1 User Registration and Person profile
+### 5.1 User Registration and User profile

-- **Use Case**: Users can register and create person profile.
+- **Use Case**: Users can register and create user profile.
 - **Benefit**: Facilitates the creation of a user-centric community, enabling personalized experiences and targeted interactions.

-### 5.1.1 Person Retrieval
+### 5.1.1 User Recovery

-- **Use Case**: Users can retrieve their person profile, including their skills, projects, organizations, requests and offers.
+- **Use Case**: Users can recover their user profile, including their skills, projects, organizations, requests and offers.
 - **Benefit**: Facilitates the creation of a user-centric community, enabling personalized experiences and targeted interactions.
-It allows the user to link multiple agents/devices to their person profile.
+It allows the user to link multiple agents/devices to their user profile.

 ### 5.2 Project Creation